 Our Biomedical Engineering Program

 Purdue University's online graduate engineering program is consistently ranked in the top ten programs by US News and World Report.
+The biomedical engineering concentration was ranked #1 best online master's in biomedical engineering in 2021 by Best Value Schools.

 Biomedical Engineering students will be able to choose from a course menu featuring classes in: